 Yup, that new car is also going to need repairs!
 Don’t be totally blindsided by the things that go wrong in life.
 Inevitably, we know something will go wrong with our cars at some point.
 Be smart, plan for it and put it in the budget.

-Just like we know that engine is going to cause problems at some point, we also know new tires are going to be a must-have.
+Just like we know that the engine is going to cause problems at some point, we also know new tires are going to be a must-have.
 Setting aside $5 per paycheck so you can replace your new tires without stress is a great habit to get into.

 Similar to tires and repairs, remember to keep up with your car maintenance.
 These are things you will be doing more frequently to help prolong the life of your car and put-off those inevitable repairs!
 Make sure you keep up with these little things and set aside money in your budget for them!

 Maybe everyone budgets for this…but I’m going to admit, I never did before!
 Even when we had a budget.
-Like I said, I would subtract our monthly expenses, see that we had a big chunk of funds left, and feel like we were on the right track.
+As I said, I would subtract our monthly expenses, see that we had a big chunk of funds left, and feel like we were on the right track.
 I forgot that a large chunk of that “leftover” money still needed to be given a place to go.
 In fact, I wound up spending that entire chunk of money on groceries!
 Keep in mind there were also a number of other things I hadn’t budgeted for either.
 This left us feeling pretty broke at the end of every month (usually before that!)
 See how my family of 5 eats for $100 a week now!
 If you stress when it comes to creating a smart grocery budget and meal plan, check out $5 meal plan.
 It was created by a busy mother of 4.
 You can literally have all the work done for you with customized meal plans and grocery lists!

 Gas expenses was another budgeting mistake I made.
 Simply taking a moment to tally up how much you have spent the last 2 months in gas will give you a good idea of how much money you should be budgeting for gas each month.
 When you do this, keep in mind the ever-changing gas prices.
 If they start to climb (which they will) it might be time to re-evaluate your gas budget.